Vegan diets are growing in popularity for health and environmental reasons.

 There were no significant changes in blood pressure or blood cholesterol levels between groups.

-High insulin levels persisted for longer after the meat meal than the vegan meal in both healthy participants and type 2 diabetics.
+Insulin levels stayed high for longer after the meat meal than the vegan meal, regardless of diabetes status.

-Triglyceride levels increased and free fatty acids decreased to a higher extent following the meat meal.
-This happened in both groups, but the difference was more obvious in type 2 diabetics.
+Triglyceride levels rose, and free fatty acids fell more after the meat meal.
+This happened in both groups, but the difference was greater in those with diabetes.

 The meat meal produced a greater decrease in the hunger hormone ghrelin than the vegan meal, but only in healthy participants.
-In diabetics, ghrelin levels were similar after both types of meals.
+In those with diabetes, ghrelin levels were similar after both types of meals.

-After the first 14 days, the diets were switched so that the vegetarian group received the meat-based diet for the following 14 days and vice versa.
+After the first 14 days, the participants switched diets, so that the vegetarian group received the meat-based diet for the following 14 days and vice versa.

-Diets were calorie-matched and provided 30% of calories from protein, 30% from fat and 40% from carbs.
-The vegetarian diet was based on soy protein.
+Diets were calorie-matched and provided 30% of calories from protein, 30% from fat, and 40% from carbs.
+The vegetarian diet provided soy protein.

-No differences in hunger ratings or the desire to eat were noted between the groups.
+There was no difference in hunger ratings or the desire to eat between the groups.

 The pleasantness of the diets was rated high for all meals, but participants generally rated the meat-containing meals higher than the soy-based vegan ones.

-Both diets reduced total, LDL and HDL cholesterol, as well as triglycerides and glucose.
+Both diets reduced total, LDL (bad) and HDL (good) cholesterol, triglycerides, and glucose.
 However, the decrease in total cholesterol was significantly greater for the soy-based vegan diet.